Pacioretty scores twice as Golden Knights beat Canucks 4-3

 William Karlsson's short-handed goal with 6:25 remaining snapped a 3-all tie.
-William Carrier also scored for Vegas, and Marc-Andre Fleury made 33 saves.
+William Carrier also scored for Vegas.

+"That never-quit attitude has been there for our team, has been there during this streak, and we've seen how well we can play when we play the right way," Pacioretty said.

+"It's been a lot of fun but we have to keep going," he said.

-Brock Boeser had two goals for Vancouver, which has lost 10 of 11.
-Alex Edler also scored for the Canucks, and Jacob Markstrom stopped 27 shots.
+Brock Boeser had two goals for Vancouver, which has lost 10 of 11, and defenseman Alex Edler scored his first of the season.
+Jacob Markstrom stopped 27 shots.

+"You're playing a team that went to the Stanley Cup finals last year.
+I thought that was a very well-played game by our team and a lot of compete," Canucks coach Travis Green said.

+"It's disheartening to lose right now, but I know when we go back and watch the tape, that's one of the games that you played well and lost."

 Vegas had yet to register a single shot when the Canucks opened the scoring nearly 10 minutes in.